-Plants that do not flower can be lettuce, various herbs, etc. Plants that flower are orchids, tomatoes, cannabis, etc.
+Plants that do not flower can be lettuce, various herbs, etc. These are some of the best vegetables to grow indoors since they do not need as much light.
+Plants that flower are orchids, tomatoes, cannabis, etc.

 MH lighting gets your plants to grow dense, lush canopies.
 It also prevents stretching during the flowering stage, which leads to a weaker branch structure.

 Stretching can be caused by a lack of blue light, which is why MH bulbs are effective in preventing it.
 Growers flowering with HPS bulbs often see their plants stretch, since HPS bulbs emit virtually no blue spectrum light.
 Adding a few MH bulbs to balance out the HPS spectrum solves this problem.

 Due to the lack of red wavelengths in their spectrum, MH lights are not good at flowering plants on their own, though.

 This is the reason growers will use MH bulbs for vegging and HPS bulbs for flowering.
 Or even better, they use both bulbs simultaneously, for a much more complete spectrum.

 As you’ll see below, that is why I generally recommend CMH or LED over MH or HPS.
 You don’t need to combine two different lights to get a great spectrum for every stage.

 That brings us back to our question: why would you use MH bulbs?